QuqqU/Squirt/README.md

 # Squirt Programming Language

-## Welcome To Squrit.
+## Welcome To Squirt

-Squrit is a easy-to-use programming language.
+Squirt is a easy-to-use programming language.
 It has a simple and clean syntax, make you easy to code more.

 It is inspired by Not only Python, Javascript and Scala, but also C and C++.
 Especially, highly affected by Javascript.
 However, Javascript can express in variety of ways, Squirt which pursue simplicity expresses in one way.